Mist (comics): Kyle

-September 1965 found the Mist working with a gang of hoodlums along the Atlantic Coast in Park City.
-With his secret formulas and gadgetry he was controlling Mrs. Dinah Drake Lance, using the Drake Flower Shoppe as the means to gain access to the wealthy citizenry, and using his hypnotic influence to have the rich rob themselves and hand over their wealth to the Mist's henchmen.

-Though Park City did have a protector in the guise of the Black Canary, this heroine was only seen infrequently and the Mist seemed not to have been perturbed by this.
-Though he was using Mrs. Lance, he never discovered her dual identity as the Black Canary.

-By September, his crime spree was advancing nicely and was baffling the local police.
-Finally, a local private investigator – Mr. Larry Lance (husband to Dinah Drake Lance) figured out the connection between those robbed and his wife's flower shop.
-At about this time, the Lance family was visited by their friend Ted Knight; he accidentally intercepted a hypnotic sound wave sent by the Mist.
-Together, the three heroes went about hunting down the gang and its leader.

-During this crime spree, the Mist discovered how to use his inviso-solution, sound waves and a recording of motor noises from the Park City Observatory to block star-energy from reaching Starman's Cosmic Rod, in effect making it powerless; however, Starman had with him a newer, quasar-powered Rod, which proved impervious to the deactivation.
-In the end, the Mist and his men were defeated and handed over to the police.

 Nash

 Nash was not initially the villain that her father or brother were, but rather a meek, stuttering girl.
 During her father's campaign of revenge against Ted Knight, she was in a position to kill Jack Knight, but let him go after he reasoned that she personally had no reason to kill him.
 After Jack killed her brother Kyle, she underwent a major personality shift and became the second Mist, exposing herself to the same process that had given her father his powers.
 During her first major crime wave, Nash drugged Jack and raped him, becoming pregnant.
 She later gave birth to a son, Kyle Theo, named after her father and Jack.
 She passed on a second opportunity to kill Jack, deciding to better herself as a villain while Jack worked to become a better hero.
-She spent much time in Europe, where she killed the second Amazing Man, the Crimson Fox and Blue Devil.
+She spent much time in Europe, where she killed the second Amazing Man, Crimson Fox and Blue Devil.

 She was then one of the many villains who took part in the plan to destroy Opal City during the "Grand Guignol" story arc.
 After this failed, her father made his own attempt to destroy the city.
 Since his plan would kill Nash and her son, she attempted to stop him.
 Her father then shot her.
 In her dying moments, she gave her son over to Jack to raise.

+Kyle Knight

+The son of Nash and Jack Knight, Kyle Knight inherited his mother's mist powers and embraced his father's heroic background.

+In the pages of "The New Golden Age", Kyle was mentioned to currently be 5 years old by Stargirl when Huntress had mentioned that he operated as Mist in her possible future.